 What is the job like

 62% of Log Graders and Scalers said they were satisfied with their job and 57% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Log Graders and Scalers job description, Log Graders and Scalers salary, Log Graders and Scalers information, what is the job of a Log Grader and Scaler like, pros and cons about Log Graders and Scalers, colleges and universities for Log Graders and Scalers, is Log Graders and Scalers the right career for me, Medium careers to get into, careers in Agriculture, Fishing and Forestry
+Log Graders and Scalers job description, Log Graders and Scalers salary, Log Graders and Scalers information, what is the job of a Log Grader and Scaler like, pros and cons about Log Graders and Scalers, colleges and universities for Log Graders and Scalers, is Log Graders and Scalers the right career for me, careers in Agriculture, Fishing and Forestry

 Check Scaler, Compounding Scaler, Contract Forester, Deck Scaler, Deck Specialist, Decker, Deckman, Forester, Inspector, Landing Scaler